Beyond Expected Return: Accounting for Policy Reproducibility when Evaluating Reinforcement Learning Algorithms: Background

 \subsubsection{Value-based Methods}

-use the gradient with respect to timestep reward as learning signal to find the optimal policy.
+use the gradient with respect to timestep reward as a learning signal to find the optimal policy.
 To do so, they usually approximate the state-action value function $Q^\pi: \mathcal{S}, \mathcal{A} \mapsto \mathbb{R} ; s_t, a_t \mapsto \mathbb{E}_{\pi}\left(\sum_{t=0}^T \gamma^t r_t | s_t, a_t \right)$, which gives the expected discounted return for being in state $s_t$, taking action $a_t$ and following policy $\pi$. $Q$ is usually approximated using a deep neural network with parameter $\phi$, referred to as the critic network $Q_\phi$.
 The policy $\pi_\theta$ learns to maximise $Q_\phi$ following the policy gradient theorem~\cite{sutton2018reinforcement}.
-We consider two popular algorithms in the form of TD3~\cite{fujimoto2018addressing}, which use deterministic policies and SAC~\cite{haarnoja2018soft}, which use stochastic policies.
+We consider two popular algorithms: TD3~\cite{fujimoto2018addressing}, which uses deterministic policies, and SAC~\cite{haarnoja2018soft}, which uses stochastic policies.